Furnace Repair Checklist

 - Ensure your hands and feet aren’t wet in advance of touching the panel or breakers.

 - Look for the breaker titled “furnace” or “heat,” and ensure it’s turned “on.”
 If you find that the breaker tripped, it will be in the middle or “off” spot.

 - Moving one hand, firmly turn the breaker to the “on” position.
-If the breaker instantly trips and pops back to “off,” leave it alone and contact a team member from Herman Allen Plumbing, Heating & Cooling at 804-302-6657 right away.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact a team member from Herman Allen Plumbing, Heating & Cooling at 804-302-6657 right away.